Simon-graiff/Mobile2/README.md

 **Receiving Events from Parse***

 Before any events can be drawn to the map, the user's settings regarding the event filters have to be downloaded.
-This will take place in the onResume method.
+This takes place in the onResume method.
 Since this method is called every time before the fragment is displayed, the EventMap will always work with up-to-date settings.
 The settings are stored as separate objects on the server.
 For further details regarding events, see FilterFragment.
 Every settings object has several boolean values for the different event categories and a pointer to the corresponding user.
 The concrete implementation for fetching the filters is as follows:
 ````
 ParseQuery<ParseObject> query = ParseQuery.getQuery("User_Settings");
     query.include("user");